, ,

 A cost to you.

-The Global Slavery Index says that hundreds of thousands of Kenyans are in prison-like conditions that are similar to slavery.
+The Global Slavery Index says that hundreds of thousands of Kenyans are in prison-like conditions that are akin to slavery.
 Trafficking often involves forced labor.
 The issue is global and local, as both urban and rural people are victims.

 Answers from the government and non-profit groups